Earnshill House

-Earnshill House in Hambridge, near Curry Rivel, Somerset, England is a manor house, set in parkland.
-It was built in 1725 for Henry Combe, a Bristol merchant by John Strachan.
+Earnshill House in Hambridge, near Curry Rivel, Somerset, England is a grand Georgian manor house, set in parkland.
 It has been designated as a Grade I listed building.

 History

 The manor of Earnshill was owned by Muchelney Abbey until the dissolution of the monasteries and then became the property of the Jennings family.
-In 1720 it was bought by the Bristol merchant Henry Combe who was a member of the Society of Merchant Venturers and later mayor of the city.
-It was then passed on through his family, via his son Richard Combe (MP).
+Francis Eyles Esq a director of the South Sea Company bought the Estate in 1728.
+He then embarked on building his country villa, the current center portion of the house.
+After his death in 1750 the Estate and villa fell to his brother Edward Eyles.
+Henry Combe was an influential Bristol merchant and a member of the Society of Merchant Venturers and later mayor of the city.
+His son Richard Combe (MP), an MP with political ambitions, bought the Earnshill estate in 1758.
+Shortly after the purchase of Earnshill he built the substantial east and west wings of the house, walled garden and Earnshill Farm with its Grade 2 listed barn.

-During World War II the house was used for children evacuated from Durlston Court School in Hampshire.
+During World War II the house was used for children evacuated from Durlston Court School that was in Dorset at the time but now in Hampshire.

+The Estate has been passed on through the Combe family for seven generations and is now owned by Nicholas Combe.

 Architecture

 The entrance is of five bays with projecting wings on either side.
 The house is built of brick with Hamstone dressings in a Palladian style.

 The outside of the house includes a walled garden as part of a wider area of parkland, with substantial gatepiers at the entrance to the drive.
 There was also an attached farm with a brick barn.
 In the surrounding woodland was a four-pipe duck decoy with nine shooting positions.